 MGT 6417.
-Information Systems: Risks and Controls.
-[Formerly MGT 417] The objective of the course is to understand how accounting information systems support transaction processing and the risks within such systems that threaten the integrity of financial reporting.
-The course will focus on governance practices and the controls management should establish to mitigate such risks as well as how an auditor should evaluate such controls as part of a financial statement audit.
+Evaluating Information Systems (MAcc).
+[Formerly MGT 417] This course will cover how information systems support transaction processing and the risks such systems introduce that threaten the integrity of financial reporting.
+As such, the course will focus on the controls management should implement to mitigate such risk and why auditors should evaluate the effectiveness of the controls in a financial statement audit.
 [1]